Unicorn-0308/CheesyAI-LangGraph/prompt_templates/reasoner.md

 # Instructions
 * You must analyze query, context and conversation history, then choose one of the following 3 choices.
-  1. History Filter
+  1. Request Query
-     - Choose this choice if there are messages that aren't related to the query in conversation history.
+     - Choose this choice to ask user when something is unclear.
-     - This choice is crucial.
-If there are unrelated messages, it can harm the final response to user.
-So in this case, do it first of all.
-     - For example,
+     - If the user's last query is not obvious, choose it.
+     - If you need some additional data that doesn't exist in database and is necessary to response user's query, choose it.
-       - At the beginning, user asked "What is the most expensive?" and bot answered.
+     - For example, if user asked "What is the price of it?" and you don't know what "it" is, choose it.
-       - Then user asked "What is the cheapest?".
-       - In this case, the first query and answer is not related to the second query, "the most cheapest".
-So you must choose history filter first.
   2. Retrieve Data
      - Choose this choice if data(including context, conversation history) you have is not enough for the query.
      - You have 3 tools("mongo_filter", "mongo_aggregation", "pinecone_search") to retrieve data and use them.